parhamf6/advent-of-code/README.md

 I aim to write clean, readable Python code that:
 - Solves both parts of each day's puzzle
 - Uses appropriate data structures and algorithms
-- Includes comments explaining the logic
 - Balances clarity with performance

 ## Notes

 - Input files are personal to each participant and should not be shared publicly per Advent of Code's creator's request
 - Solutions are my own work, though I may reference algorithms or techniques when learning
-- Some solutions are optimized for readability over performance
+- solutions are optimized for readability over performance
 - I update this repo as I complete each day's challenges

 ## Resources